Farming in France and French Farm Property

 Why buy a farm and farmhouse in France?

 As with most properties, farms in France are cheaper and represent better value for money than in the UK, where good agricultural land can be ridiculously expensive due to scarcity.
 The diversity of the terrain throughout the length and breadth of the country means that many different types of farming are possible, ranging from dairy farming in the north to vineyards and olive farms in the south.
 This means that farmers from abroad can continue to work within their established skills and knowledge, or branch out into a new and exciting area of the profession.
-(Best Non Constructible Land for Sale in France in 2011.)
+(Best Non Constructible Land for Sale in France.)

 French farm property - grants and subsidies available